History and uses of the tienchi ginseng plant

 A how-to guide for preparing Chinese medicinal herbs.

-Acupuncture for menopause
+Acupuncture helps menopause symptoms

 Acupuncture can relieve hot flushes and night sweats in menopause.